arkency/posts/posts/2021-04-22-zeitwerk-based-autoload-and-workarounds-for-single-file-many-classes.md

 The pro is that namespace is kept intact as in `Scanner::TicketScanned`.
 The classes are also grouped, although not in a single file.

 Then con is obviously a class-per-file religion.
-Which again may be totally fine for you and there's nothing wrong with that 🤷‍♂️
+Which may be totally fine for some and there's nothing wrong with that.

 #### Opt out of autoloading